Identifier

 Historical Note

-The South Dakota Home Economics Association was founded in November 1913 when Eva Dawes, the first home economics instructor at the University of South Dakota, was tasked by Dean Parish of the South Dakota Education Association to organize state home economics teachers.
-The inaugural meeting in Sioux Falls was attended by 16 teachers, with Dawes serving as the first president for three years.
+The South Dakota Home Economics Association was founded in November 1913 when Eva Dawes, the first home economics instructor at the University of South Dakota, was appointed by Dean Parish of the South Dakota Education Association to organize home economics teachers across the state.
+The inaugural meeting, held in Sioux Falls, was attended by 16 teachers, and Dawes served as the association’s first president for three years.

-The association aims to advance education, science, and research in family and consumer sciences, setting professional standards and providing guidance on social, economic, and psychological issues.
-It organizes seminars, conferences, and promotes legislation to improve home and family life, while fostering cooperation with related professional groups.
+The association’s purpose is to advance education, science, and research in family and consumer sciences, establish professional standards, and provide leadership on social, economic, and psychological issues.
+It sponsors seminars and conferences and advocates for legislation aimed at improving home and family life.

 Content Notes